Last Updated on August 19, 2022 by Alice Benny

 You can also enjoy the slides and pools at the Water Park while the kids meet their favorite Nickelodeon characters on site.

-If you check in at Sea World Resort, you can enjoy free unlimited use of the Water Park for the duration of your stay, and if you’re a visitor to Sea World, you can upgrade your pass to include free use of the Resort’s Water Park facilities.
+If you check in at Sea World Resort, you can enjoy free unlimited use of the Water Park for the duration of your stay.
+In addition, if you’re a visitor to Sea World, you can upgrade your pass to include free use of the Resort’s Water Park facilities.

 Jamberoo Action Park